edgaremy/typst-sunny-orasis/README.md

 And that's it !
 You can then simply type your paragraphs using the classic Typst syntax for headings etc.

 ## Dependencies
 This template was tested with Typst 0.12.0

+## Going further
+If you want to make deeper changes, specifically to the Title and Authors formatting, I strongly recommand to copy the entire template yourself, instead of importing it.
+Doing it this way, you will still have access to the `lib.typ` file, allowing you to change anything to your liking.